-- 14. The minimum wage process impacts on the competitiveness of all businesses, but particularly those in award-reliant industries.
+- 17. The minimum wage process impacts on the competitiveness of all businesses, but particularly those in award-reliant industries.
 A key consideration for the Panel with respect to the minimum wage in Australia is a system that allows businesses to remain competitive in the global marketplace.
-This does not involve a 'race to the bottom' rather, CCIQ is calling for a sensible acknowledgement that the minimum wage setting process must be appropriately geared to ensure that wages are set at a level that is affordable, does not erode profitability, and should not impact on the long-term sustainability of businesses. - 15.
-With respect to the competitiveness of minimum wages on a global scale, Australia currently has one of the most regulated and highest minimum wages (converted in the \$US) in the Organisation for Economic Cooperation and Development (OECD).
-The minimum wage in Australia is well above other OECD countries including Japan, the United Kingdom, the United States and New Zealand.
-CCIQ also urges the Panel to acknowledge that the minimum wage only represents the base wage cost of employees, with additional on-costs including penalty rates, allowances, loadings, workers' compensation premiums, payroll tax, and superannuation and associated administration costs.
+The NMW review process must not be considered in a vacuum, CCIQ is calling for a sensible acknowledgement that the minimum wage setting process must be appropriately geared to ensure that wages are set at a level that is affordable, does not erode profitability, and not impact on the long-term sustainability of businesses while not compromising workers' entitlements.
+To that end CCIQ urges the Panel to not view this submission as a 'race to the bottom' but a genuine comment on external economic factors which will further impact the decision they make. - 18.
+With respect to the competitiveness of minimum wages on a global scale, Australia currently has one of the most regulated and highest minimum wages (converted in \$US) in the Organisation for Economic Cooperation and Development (OECD).
+The minimum wage in Australia is well above other OECD countries including Japan, the United Kingdom, the United